You might imagine that

 The Notebook where Noah says, "I wrote you every day for a year," you know how special handwritten notes can be.
 Before texting was ubiquitous, many couples would write long, passionate love letters to each other, and that's a great way to flirt with your partner a bit.
 "If you would like to make your partner happier, leave love notes for your partner regularly," Christine Scott-Hudson, MA, MFT, ATR, a licensed marriage and family therapist, art therapist, and owner of Create Your Life Studio, tells Bustle.
 "Whether you write 'I love you' in a lipstick heart on the bathroom mirror, leave a bright pink post-it on their car window, or handwrite a real love letter," she says, "it is nice for your partner to receive something sweet that they can keep as a memento."
 3 Maintain Eye Contact

 In times as early as the Victorian period, societal standards often made it difficult for couples to get a lot of alone time together before marriage.
 Instead of physical contact, they often had to rely on subtler (but still very hot) flirting techniques like "making eyes" at each other.

 Anita P. Stoudmire, MA, LPC, a dating and relationship coach and licensed professional therapist, tells Bustle that sustained eye contact like this can be a very effective way to flirt even now.
 Next time the two of you are at a party together, try this out.
 "Long, slow gazing at each other across the room is amazing," Stoudmire says.
 You can also try licking your lips or smiling softly at them.
-Goran Bogicevic/Shutterstock
+4 Dance With Each Other Goran Bogicevic/Shutterstock

 Dancing with a partner these days often means grinding at a club, but even something a little less sexual can be a flirty way to